jinevening/ElasticDNN/README.md

 License and Citation
 -----
-IONN is released under the MIT license, so anyone can use this source code in any purpose.
-Please cite following papers in your publications if IONN helps your research:
+ElasticDNN is released under the BSD 2-Clause license.
+Please cite following papers in your publications if it helps your research:

 ```
 @inproceedings{jeong2018ionn,